samstiffman/HashFunction-Password-Manager/README.md

 In order to use my program you will need some sort of SQL database I personally use SQLite which is an offline SQL database since this project has no need for servers.

+## The Files
-The main method for my program is contained in the SAM512 .java file
+The Main Method is contained in the SAM512.java file, the Database.java file contains the code for interfacing with SQLITE.
+The Seed.java is the class for the random 17 digit number generation.
+The Partition.java file contains the actual hash function The HashCode.java file is the final hashcode object created by merging the 8 partitions, and also contains the conversion to hexidecimal

 If you have any ideas or want to learn more about Cryptography or hashing please comment, Thank You!